machnikovsky/allegro-software-engineer-intern-exercise/README.md

 - **Docker** - Both Spring and React apps can be run by Docker, seperately (by Dockerfiles) and together (by Docker Compopse), so you can build your image of the application and run it in a Docker container.
 - **GSON** - The library I used for working with JSONs.
 - **JUnit & Mockito** - Libraries I used for test purposes.
+- **NginX** - Application is hosted on VPS and uses NginX as a server.

 ## Further development ideas